 Attends monthly District Roundtable meeting

-Disseminates information obtained at roundtable to Scoutmaster, Committee Chairman, and/or Troop.
+Disseminates information obtained at the district roundtable to Scoutmaster, Committee Chairman, and/or Troop.

 Solicits information from Scoutmaster and Committee Chairman for presentation at District Roundtable